 Margaret Ferguson Books trumpets the season with Elephant Story by Tracey Campbell Pearson, an alphabet romp about an elephant learning to spell; Dusk by Uri Shulevitz, a companion to Snow, featuring a boy and his grandfather on a walk one December evening when holiday displays illuminate the city; and Beatrice Spells Some Lulus and Learns to Write a Letter by Cari Best, illus. by Giselle Potter, in which Beatrice turns show-and-tell into show-and-spell by bringing her pet t-a-r-a-n-t-u-l-a to class.

-Frances Foster Books plans a purrfect fall with City Cat by Kate Banks, illus. by Laurel Castillo, about a cat who follows a family from city to city as they travel through Europe; Randolph Caldecott: The Man Who Could Not Stop Drawing by Leonard S. Marcus, an illustrated full-color biography of the illustrator, scholar, and children’s literature critic for whom the Caldecott Medal is named; and Wolf by Valerie Hobbs, a sequel to Sheep, in which Jack the dog must fight off a rabid wolf.
+Frances Foster Books plans a purrfect fall with City Cat by Kate Banks, illus. by Lauren Castillo, about a cat who follows a family from city to city as they travel through Europe; Randolph Caldecott: The Man Who Could Not Stop Drawing by Leonard S. Marcus, an illustrated full-color biography of the illustrator, scholar, and children’s literature critic for whom the Caldecott Medal is named; and Wolf by Valerie Hobbs, a sequel to Sheep, in which Jack the dog must fight off a rabid wolf.

 MACMILLAN/FEIWEL AND FRIENDS